nesl/WearContext/README.md

 # WearContext
 Example context inference apps using smartwatches.
-* WearableAmbulation: activity recognition using accelerometer on smartwatches and accelerometer/GPS on smartphones.
+* WearableAmbulation: an activity recognition app using accelerometer on smartwatches and accelerometer/GPS on smartphones.
-* AndroidHrMonitor: Android heart rate monitor using optical heart rate sensor on smartwatches.
+* AndroidHrMonitor: an Android heart rate monitoring app using optical heart rate sensor on smartwatches.